Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

-Loss functions are used to enforce the low-rank, sparse and noise constraints on $L$, $S$ and $E$, respectively.
+Loss functions are used for the minimization term, and the regularized functions are used to enforce the low-rank, sparse and noise constraints on $L$, $S$ and $E$, respectively.
 They are needed to solve the minimization problem (See Section \ref{SectionMinimizationProblem}).
-In this paper, these functions are respectively noted $f_{low}()$, $f_{sparse}()$ and $f_{noise}()$. \\

-Most of the time, loss functions are defined on the previous defined norms such as: $l_0$-loss function ($||.||_{l_{0}}$), $l_1$-loss function ($||.||_{l_{1}}$), $l_2$-loss function ($||.||_{l_{2}}$), nuclear norm function, Frobenius loss function and Log-sum heuristic function \cite{55}.
-Other loss functions can be used such as $l_{\sigma}$-loss function \cite{2001}, Least Squares (LS) loss function ($||.||_F^2$), Huber loss function \cite{1029}, $M$-estimator based loss functions \cite{87}, and the generalized fused Lasso loss function \cite{1070}.
+In literature, most of the time, the authors do not distinguish "loss functions" and "regularized functions", and they use them indifferently.
+In this paper, the regularized functions are respectively noted $f_{low}()$, $f_{sparse}()$ and $f_{noise}()$, and we only use the term "loss functions".
+Most of the time, loss functions are defined on the previous defined norms such as: $l_0$-loss function ($||.||_{l_{0}}$), $l_1$-loss function ($||.||_{l_{1}}$), $l_2$-loss function ($||.||_{l_{2}}$), nuclear norm function, Frobenius loss function and log-sum heuristic function \cite{55}.
+Other loss functions can be used such as $l_{\sigma}$-loss function \cite{2001}, Least Squares (LS) loss function ($||.||_F^2$), Huber loss function \cite{1029}, $M$-estimator based loss functions \cite{87}, and the generalized fused Lasso loss function \cite{1070}\cite{1575}.
 Lipschitz loss function can also be used in a two-stage convex relaxation approach \cite{1533} by the majorization for a class of locally Lipschitz continuous surrogates of Equation \ref{EquationPCP2}, which solves the nuclear norm plus $l_1$-norm minimization problem in the first stage and a nuclear semi-norm plus weighted $l_1$-norm minimization problem in the second stage with theoretical guarantee. \\

-Practically, proxy loss functions are used as surrogate of the original loss function ($rank(.)$) loss function for the low-rank constraint and $l_0$-loss function for the sparsity constraint to obtain a solvable problem.
+Practically, proxy loss functions are used as surrogate of the original loss function ($rank(.)$) for the low-rank constraint and $l_0$-loss function for the sparsity constraint to obtain a solvable problem.
 Table \ref{LossFunctionRPCA} in the column "Surrogate loss functions (for the decomposition only)" shows an overview of the different loss functions used in the different problem formulations.
 The surrogate lost functions present the main advantage that they allow to reach to a solvable convex problem but their use can present main disadvantages as detailed in the following: \\

 \begin{itemize} \item The nuclear norm loss function is the most tightest convex surrogate of the rank function over the unit spectral norm ball, but it presents a big difference over a general closed convex set since the former is convex whereas the latter is nonconvex even concave \cite{1533}. \\ \item The Frobenius norm loss function is a valid proxy for nuclear norm loss function, but it fails to recover the low-rank matrix without rank estimate \cite{759-1}. \\ \item The $l_1$-loss function also known as least absolute deviations (LAD) or least absolute errors (LAE) is robust to outliers but it is not stable and do not reach to a unique solution.
 In addition, it may be suboptimal, since the $l_1$-norm is a loose approximation of the $l_0$-norm and often leads to an over-penalized problem.
 Furthermore, $l_1$-loss function cannot handle collinearity. \\ \item The $l_2$-loss function is sensitive to outliers and missing data but it is stable and reach always to one solution. \\ \item The Least Squares (LS) loss function is known to be very sensitive to outliers too \cite{10} but the least squares loss function is a suitable solution in applications in which it is needed to take into account any and all outliers. \\ \end{itemize}